sagar625/Terraform-configuration-for-EMR-cluster/README.md

 1.Unzip the folder

-2.Delete ant tf.state or tf.state.backup files if present.
+2.Delete  tf.state or tf.state.backup files if present.

 3.At your home location make a .aws folder and add your AWS credentials there,check this link for further explanation        https://medium.com/@dwdraju/dive-into-aws-with-terraform-e73652206192